Diagnosis & Tests

 A medical diagnosis is helpful in removing any doubts or anxiety related to identifying the condition and enables women to have more confidence in moving toward treatment solutions.
 Sexual pain disorders like vaginismus are commonly misdiagnosed or left unaddressed.
 Women may need to be very courageous in persevering until their concerns are given due attention and a reliable medical diagnosis is reached.
 In some cases and locations, a solid medical diagnosis is not always available or possible.
 This is especially true in nations with fewer health care options.

-Our mission is to help as many women as possible with this condition.
 This website details important information about vaginismus and we invite all those suspecting a possible diagnosis to read through the various site topic areas such as symptoms, stories, causes, treatment, user/medical feedback and FAQs, to learn as much as they can about the condition and perhaps to shed some light onto their own situations.

 Today, there are many wonderful resources to help women learn about vaginismus and treatment.
 The self-help books offered through our website, go into great detail about the symptoms, causes, and treatment protocols for successful vaginismus help.